Optogenetic System

 LED-driver-board-V.01.PNG

 The board footprint is 9 x 11 cm and contains 10 drivers or via PCA9685 16-Channels.
-LED power can be adjusted using the potentiometer on front panel.
-Each channel can be regulated independently but they all have the same PWM signal & Frequency to run.
+LED power can be adjusted using the potentiometer on the front panel.
+Each channel can be regulated independently but they all have the same PWM signal & frequency to run.

 Specifications